Don’t we Know, or Don’t we Care?Sharron Barton

-There may have been minor improvements but no major changes so it didn’t surprise me to read this story today.
-I don’t want to get into who should be responsible for putting right what has gone wrong in the Bravo Tekstil saga, the point is that none of this has made mainstream news.
+There may have been minor improvements but no major changes so it didn’t surprise me to read about the news about factory workers who left desperate messages in Zara clothes.
+I don’t want to get into who should be responsible for putting right what has gone wrong in the Bravo Tekstil saga (Bravo Tekstil is the company that produced clothes for Zara), the point is that none of this has made mainstream news.
 If this had happened here, in a company employing UK workers, it would have been huge news.
 We are still not, as a nation, putting these companies under scrutiny and examining the practises that fuel the garment industry.

 Are most of us still utterly unaware of what goes on in garment manufacturing?
 Do we really not realise that factory standards, working conditions and pay levels that were declared intolerable and eliminated here decades ago still exist?
 That these are the reason we can buy clothing at rock bottom prices?

 I don’t believe most of us are unaware.
 There has been enough publicity over the years.
 We do know, so don’t we care?
 Or is that if we did acknowledge that we know then we’d have to start caring?
 And then we’d have to change our ways.